walimorris/Payup/README.md

 Most of Payup is written in C. Python is used to set up pop-up notifications, where the notify-send command is used.
 Bash is used to automate periodically sending the desktop notifications with the nohup command (short for no hangup) that will allow the process to hang.
 Unless notifications are sent in short increments, it won't interrupt run time or process speed.
+For now anything longer than 4 hours, between notifications, will definitely impact computer processes since this program will run in the background.
 After this program is run you'll see a file within the directory this program lives that's called nohup.out, you can view this with:

 `vi nohup.out`